 Here are our ingredients.
 I've included saffron strands as you would in a traditional paella recipe.
 The saffron tastes beautiful and also gives the dish its famous yellow colour.

-However, if you don’t have saffron you can add ¼ tsp more paprika.
+However, if you don’t have saffron you can add ¼ teaspoon more paprika.

 First, separate the cauliflower into florets and blitz in a food processor until they resemble rice.